clolsonus/covid-19/README.md

 ## July 20, 2020

-India will pass spain in total deaths tomorrow.
+India will pass Spain in total deaths tomorrow.
 Mexico will reach the 40k mark tomorrow.
 Despite daily variations, the USA continues at nearly 700 deaths/day.